msroot/vanity/README.md

 ## Todo, by priority

+1. Enable the ability to ignore certain lines in example files.
+(Perhaps with a `/***/` on that line?)
+2. Enable the ability to ignore classes based on a regex pattern.
+3. Enable the ability to ignore private methods/properties.
-1. Ensure that cross-links update the location hash.
+4. Ensure that cross-links update the location hash.
-2. Enable the ability to custom-block certain keywords in class names.
-3. Add support for [PHPDoc](http://phpdoc.org) syntax.
+5. Add support for [PHPDoc](http://phpdoc.org) syntax.
+6. Extensive documentation for using the tool and creating/editing templates.
-4. Add slip-in support for commenting systems like Disqus, Intense Debate, or something custom.
+7. Add slip-in support for commenting systems like Disqus, Intense Debate, or something custom.
-5. Support the ability to skip the lexer and jump right into generating docs from the templates and existing XML documents.
+8. Support the ability to skip the lexer and jump right into generating docs from the templates and existing XML documents.
-6. Switch over to using `DIRECTORY_SEPARATOR` instead of forward slashes, to improve Windows support.
+9. Switch over to using `DIRECTORY_SEPARATOR` instead of forward slashes, to improve Windows support.

-## On the shoulders of giants...

-Vanity wouldn't have been made possible without the following projects:

-- [SDoc](http://github.com/voloko/sdoc/) &mdash; The UI template with browse/search support.
-(MIT-licensed)
-- [Spyc](http://code.google.com/p/spyc/) &mdash; Pure PHP YAML parser.
-(MIT-licensed)
-- [Chili](http://code.google.com/p/jquery-chili-js/) &mdash; Syntax highlighter for source code.
-(MIT-licensed)
-- [jQuery](http://jquery.com) &mdash; A fast and concise JavaScript Library that simplifies HTML document traversing, event handling, animating, and Ajax interactions for rapid web development.
-(MIT-licensed)
-- [PHPT Parser](http://github.com/skyzyx/phpt/) &mdash; Parses PHPT unit test files.
-(MIT-licensed)
-- [PHP Markdown](http://michelf.com/projects/php-markdown/) &mdash; Useful for converting large, free-form blocks of text into HTML.
-(BSD-licensed)

 ## Documentation and usage